 - We advise that only scheduled patients will be allowed into the consulting rooms and clinical areas and ask that support people (unless required for interpretation or mobility assistance) and family members don’t enter the clinic unnecessarily.
 We are happy to phone a support person to return to pick up the patient, if needed, at the conclusion of the appointment.

 - At certain times, patients may be asked to wait in their cars instead of the waiting areas.
 We will call patients by phone to let them know when it is their turn to be seen.

-Please call us to reschedule your appointment, and do not enter to the clinic if you:
+Please call us to reschedule your appointment, and do not enter the clinic if you:

-- have travelled internationally in the past 14 days;
+- have tested positive to COVID-19 in the last 7 days;

 - All patients are asked to sign a declaration form upon entering our clinic to confirm the above points, prior to being seated.